 Lisa attended both Youngstown State University and Westminster College, getting her Bachelor of Science in Education degree with a major in English, Speech and Journalism in 1978, and her Master’s in Education Administration in 2006.

-She teaches Honors English on the freshmen level, College Prep English on the junior level, and is also a published poet.
+She teaches Honors English on the freshmen level, College Prep English on the junior and sophomore level, and is also a published poet.
 Outside the high school classroom, Lisa teaches an ACT review course weekly at Sylvan Learning Center in Boardman, Ohio.
 She is also president of her condominium homeowners’ association in Canfield, Ohio.

 Her favorite activities are reading, writing, working out, traveling, and spending time with family and friends.
-She has one 25 year-old son, Mason, who works as a financial consultant for Shattuck Financial Services in Boardman and Massachusetts Mutual in Poland.
+She has one 26 year-old son, Mason, who works as a financial consultant for Shattuck Financial Services in Boardman and Massachusetts Mutual in Poland.